 No. No items can be hung off any exposed pipes or the sprinkler pipes.
 Any items found hanging from these will be removed.

-The following Documents have been created by the Safety/Hazard Prevention Department to provide information related to fire safety for the Residence Halls here at MCC.
+The following Documents have been created by the Environmental Health & Safety Office to provide information related to fire safety for the Residence Halls here at MCC.

 For your protection, all buildings are equipped with fire alarm systems, smoke detectors and sprinkler systems.
 When a fire alarm sounds, we are required by law to evacuate the respective buildings by the nearest exit.